Witness for the Prosecution (1957) – Film Review

 The disc includes archive interviews with Wilder, as well as new footage featuring Laughton’s biographer, Simon Callow.

-This is a must for fans of both Wilder and Christie – and a massive improvement on the BBC’s dull 2016 adaptation.
+This is a must for fans of both Wilder and Christie – and vastly superior to the BBC’s dull 2016 adaptation.

 ‘Witness for the Prosecution’ is released by Eureka on Blu-ray, £17.99